Centralization Is A Fragile Thing

 Feeds that show comments by people you follow who are usually quiet, feeds that amplify and prioritize posts by black creators, feeds that show you only pictures of mushrooms.

-BlueSky also allows for composable moderation.
+Bluesky also allows for composable moderation.
 While they do provide some baseline, common sense moderation themselves - no hate, no call to violence, no abuse - this can’t be expected to cover everything people may not want on their feed.

 Say, some people may not want to see anything about cryptocurrencies, no matter if they follow the poster or not.